 Other than the very few locations reported as habitat miles away from Barton Springs, little is known about the characteristics of this relatively recently discovered cohort.
 It may or may not be relevant that unlike the Barton Springs salamander, no occurrences of the Austin blind salamander have been reported at these remote locations to date.
 Further, statistically useful data exists only for one far-field location for the Barton Springs salamander, at Blowing Sink Cave.
 But it is sparse, and there is no statistically valid way to estimate the overall size of the population(s) in the far-field cohort using only the Blowing Sink count data.
 Their distribution in the subsurface, e.g., whether individuals are more or less uniformly distributed throughout the Aquifer or their occurrence is restricted in some way, is not currently known.
-During the term of the ITP, it is anticipated that more information about these cohort(s) will be reported and may be incorporated into the HCP and ITP.
+During the term of the ITP, it is anticipated that more information about these cohort(s) will be reported and may be incorporated into the HCP and ITP (see Section 7.2.2.1 for the related Changed Circumstance).

 The City of Austin has recently documented seven springs/seeps that are newly discovered locations of the Barton Springs salamander (City of Austin, 2017a).
 Four of these seven springs/seeps issue from the Glen Rose formation and are in the Contributing Zone outside the ITP Area.
-But three of the seven are located within the ITP Area.
-Taken together, these three springs/seeps, the Zara well, and Blowing Sink - all documented habitat for the Barton Springs salamander -- are all on confirmed secondary or primary preferential flow routes, which suggests that the distribution of this cohort may tend to be more likely concentrated along the known flow paths.
+But three of the seven are located within the ITP Area, and join a number of other locations in the Aquifer that are known, documented habitat for the Barton Springs salamander, as described in Section 5.1.2.1, Species Distribution, Barton Springs Salamander.
+It is significant that all these habitat locations are on or near confirmed secondary or primary preferential flow routes (refer to Figure 3-2, in Section 3.1.2.2, Groundwater Flow Conditions), which suggests that the distribution of this cohort may tend to be more likely concentrated along the known flow paths.

-Blowing Sink Cave is the only location of known subterranean Covered Species' habitat within the Aquifer that is accessible by people for counting.
+Blowing Sink Cave is the only location of known subterranean Covered Species' habitat within the Aquifer that is accessible by people for counting individual organisms.
 To date, the COA has conducted seven counting campaigns at this location for Barton Springs salamander, with counts ranging from 1 to 6, a mean near 3, and an average approximate density of 0.070 salamanders/square meter, or 0.0065 salamanders/square foot (City of Austin, 2017b).
 As noted above, it would be surprising to find that this density is representative of the entire far-field cohort; it seems more likely that the average density would be appreciably less for those larger subterranean areas that do not have direct connections to the surface.